kuviman/ludumdare47/README.md

 # About

+The game was made for Ludum Dare 47: https://ldjam.com/events/ludum-dare/47/the-island

 Explore, craft, and try to escape the island (spoiler: you can not, you are stuck in a loop).

 The world regenerates where you dont see.